If you are visiting Yosemite National Park, I have some enticing ideas for things to do near Yosemite.

 Conclude your journey through these three gold rush towns with an 18 mile (27 minute) drive back to Mariposa.

-This post is sponsored by Yosemite Mariposa – all opinions and reviews are my own!
+Thanks to Yosemite Mariposa for hosting me – all opinions and reviews are my own!